axel-blazz/Uber-Clone/backend/README.md

 # Uber-Clone Backend API

-This backend provides user registration, authentication, profile, and logout endpoints for the Uber-Clone project.
+This backend provides user and captain registration, authentication, profile, and logout endpoints for the Uber-Clone project.

-## Endpoints

 ---

+## USER ROUTES

 ### 1. Register User